gangwolfmail/gangwolfmail/README.md

 - ### 👋 Hi, I’m Yurii
+- 🎓 I graduated with a Master's degree in Computer Science and Digital Intelligence;
 - 👀 I’m interested in HTML/CSS JavaScript;
 - 🌱 I’m currently learning JavaScript;
 - 🤖 I'm interested in machine learning and deep learning;